NIA arrests CRPF member for allegedly sharing sensitive information with Pakistan

 The National Investigation Agency on Monday said that it has arrested a member of the Central Reserve Police Force for allegedly sharing sensitive information with Pakistani intelligence officials, The Indian Express reported.

-Assistant Sub-Inspector Moti Ram Jat, was arrested from Delhi, the National Investigation Agency said.
+The CRPF member, Assistant Sub-Inspector Moti Ram Jat, was arrested from Delhi, the National Investigation Agency said.
 The agency accused him of passing on classified information to Pakistani intelligence officers, since 2023 in exchange for money.

 A special court in Delhi sent Moti Ram to the investigative agency’s custody till June 6, The Hindu reported.